zappascout/devil_notes-sources/docs/notes_11_devil.md

 #**CHAPTER 11**
-##**"THE GUN ON THE MANTELPIECE"**
+##**"The Gun on the Mantelpiece"**
 ###p.
 215
 Code looks so much better in its natural habitat, color-coded and onscreen.
 Here are the three versions of the Shakespearian Insult Engine in this much happier environment, from least to most sophisticated.
 I hope soon to have them runnable using a new offshoot of Python called "PyScript", which (like JavaScript) can run in a web browser—a big deal in the coding world.
-PyScript, incidentally, is the project Nicholas Tollervey works on at Anaconda.
+PyScript, incidentally, is the project Nicholas Tollervey now works on at Anaconda.
 A pleasing symmetry.
 ```Python
 from random import choice